 Don’t jump on the furniture

 Why not?
-A squishy sofa or your big bed makes a perfect trampoline and climbing frame, especially on rainy days when the park’s a mud puddle.
-And a bit of acrobatics in the bedroom can be a great way to work off some excess energy before a good night’s sleep.
+A squishy sofa or your big bed can be a great place to play, especially on rainy days when the park’s a mud puddle.
+And a bit of supervised acrobatics in the bedroom can be a great way to work off some excess energy before a good night’s sleep.

 Don’t eat junk food

 Unless you’ve been too exhausted to open a paper or switch on the telly recently, you’ll know there’s been a lot of discussion about children’s diets and rising obesity rates.
 Ideally, your tot will be tucking into three homemade meals a day, loaded with fresh fruit and vegetables.
 In the real world, that’s a tall order for most busy mums and the vast majority of us allow our kids the odd chip or biscuit.
 If the mainstay of your toddler’s diet is fresh healthy food, however, and he’s getting plenty of activity and exercise, the occasional slice of pizza or square of chocolate isn’t going to do too much harm.

 A firm and consistent bedtime routine is a lifesaver for most mums, preventing over-tired tots and guaranteeing a bit of ‘me/us time’ in the evenings.
 But occasionally, especially at weekends and on holiday, the odd half an hour here or there isn’t going to hurt.
 If the choice is between taking your tot out to dinner with you and keeping him up past his bedtime or not going at all, why not do as the Europeans do and take your bug-eyed toddler along.
 He’ll probably be so excited he’ll behave perfectly, and if you tire him out, you may even get an extra half an hour in bed the next morning…